mcwachira/react-quiz/README.md

 # React Quiz

-This is a simnple react application to showcase the power of useReducer hook when it comes to managing of state
+This is a simple react application to showcase the power of the useReducer hook when it comes to managing of state